eflumerf/styleguide/dune-daq-cppguide.md

 If a class method alters the class instance's physical state but not its logical state, declare it const and use "mutable" so the compiler allows the physical changes.

-constexpr is even better than const; use it when you can. [reference to constexpr section]
+constexpr is even better than const; use it when you can. constexpr is described [below](#Constexpr) .

-[where to put the const?
-Like Google, I prefer "const type varname" over "type const varname", but not as much as I prefer avoiding holy wars]

 ### Use of constexpr [GOOGLE VERSION]